gkurts/grocerylistkeeperupper/README.md

 * javascript linter
 * registration screen does not give feedback at all.
 Should automatically login and redirect.
 * login page doesn't give feedback on bad password.
+* add a logout option
+* persist token to local cookie
 * android version
 * iphone version